masuk1n/frequencyandsortorder/README.md

-this is for an especific perpuse.. probebly no one will use it but i think is possible to make money with this.
+this is for an especific perpuse... probebly no one will use it but i think is possible to make money with this.